NoahApthorpe/zk-DEAP-artifact/README.md

 the download URL printed by `src/bin/utils/param_gen.rs` now returns HTTP 403.
 The hash above confirms you have the same bytes the measurements used.

+## Adoption Information

+When adopting zk-DEAP to a specific use case, the first decision is selecting which ZKP variant to use (Bulletproofs, zk-SNARK, or zk-STARK).
+This will define which module of the library to use.
+Then, depending on what is being aggregated and what constraints need to be enforced on the commitments, the ZKP code needs to be modified to encapsulate those constraints.
+This can be as rigorous as the situation requires.

+The final step is to compile the binaries to be distributed to the participants.
+If using zk-SNARK, the binaries must be accompanied by the Powers of Tau parameters.
+Deployers should verify both the parameter blob's published transcript hash and the binary's reproducible-build hash against an authenticated source before distribution.
+Depending on which parts of the protocol the application plans on using, the `Cargo.toml` configuration file can be modified to include or exclude the necessary libraries, and the `rustc` compiler can create or cross-compile binaries for whichever architecture the participants will use.

 ## License

 MIT, see `LICENSE`.